-John Connor is the founder of MadeHere PDX, a Pearl District store a shop dedicated to showcasing the talents of Portland-based designers, artists and makers.
-Kelley Roy founded the shared co-making space ADX Portland and wrote Portland Made: The Makers of Portland’s Manufacturing Renaissance.
+John Connor is the founder of MadeHere PDX, a Pearl District shop dedicated to showcasing the talents of Portland-based designers, artists and makers.
+Kelley Roy is the founder of the shared co-making studio space ADX Portland and author of Portland Made: The Makers of Portland’s Manufacturing Renaissance.
 Read on as Roy and Connor share their favorite Portland-based products, designers and small businesses.

 “Makers in Portland are always innovating, so you can find a huge range of products made here,” says Connor.
 “Goods crafted here are evocative of the Portland experience, from the dramatic landscape of this region to our DIY culture, and Portlanders want to share that.”

 “Maker” is a buzzword these days, and Portland’s many designers, artisans and entrepreneurs make the city the heart of the national trend.
 Leaders in the Portland maker scene estimate that 500–1,000 entrepreneurial makers call Portland home, creating everything from knit caps and surfboards to bike panniers and hot sauce.